 Our aim is to be an inclusive community where everyone (regardless of race, gender, religion, ability or any other differences) will be valued, respected and cared for.
 We recognise that learning self-regulation and socially appropriate behaviour is a developmental process.
 We will treat each case on an individual basis as every child is unique with their own specific needs.
-The following is a guideline to managing an individual's behaviour.
-Through modelling positive behaviour and understanding and supporting behaviour that is challenging appropriately and competently, we can provide for the needs of the individual as well as ensuring the safety and well-being of everyone.

 At King Edward's Pre-Prep and Nursery, corporal punishment, or the threat of corporal punishment, is strictly forbidden.